iyagicom/PDFIyagi/README.md

 ![FileIyagi](2.png)

-# PDFIyagi v1.17.0
+# PDFIyagi v1.18.5

 ![PDFIyagi](pdfiyagi.png)

-A **lightweight PDF editor** for Windows and Linux.
+A **lightweight and fast PDF editor** for Windows and Linux.

-PDFIyagi lets you edit PDF text, add new text, insert stamp images, redact sensitive information, manage pages, and save documents while keeping edits re-editable.
+PDFIyagi allows you to edit PDF text, add new text, insert stamp images, redact sensitive information, manage pages, and save documents while keeping all edits fully re-editable.

 ---